DerrickGold/StaticWebpage/ReadMe.md

 ### makeThumbnail.sh

-Generates a thumbnail from an input image.
-Uses `sips` to resample and crop images to produce thumbnails of a specific size.
+Generates a thumbnail from an input image or video.
+Uses `ImageMagick` to resample and crop images to produce thumbnails of a specific size.
-If your system doesn't support sips (non-MacOS), there exists a sips-like wrapper for `ImageMagicK` that can be used as a drop-in replacement: https://gist.github.com/Aerilius/4557816

 #### Parameters